QiufangMa/template-mechanism/draft-xxx-netmod-yang-config-template.md

 {::include ./yang/ietf-template-tree.txt}
 ~~~~

-> Editor's Note: Should the 'stmt-extend' and 'operation-tag' metadata annotations be defined here?
+> Editor's Note: Should we use the RFC7952 metadata annotation for the 'apply-templates' metadata here?

+> Editor's Note: the current definition of template configuration uses anydata, but
+this may not be able to be validated at template definition time because anydata is opaque.

 ## YANG Module

 ~~~~
-<CODE BEGINS> file "ietf-template@2025-03-28.yang"
+<CODE BEGINS> file "ietf-template@2025-05-28.yang"
 {::include-fold ./yang/ietf-config-template.yang}
 <CODE ENDS>
 ~~~~